Marius van Witzenburg We fight for our survival, we fight!

 How to read a file line by line with Bash

 Sometimes you want to do actions per line instead of the complete file at once.
+Here is an example that you can use to read the file line by line.

 #!/bin/bash